This article may contain links from our affiliate partners. Please read how we make money!

 To get picture-perfect grill lines, don’t move them around on the grill too much.
 No matter the method, your roast vegetables should be done in 5-10 minutes, depending on thickness.

 Yes!
 Roasted vegetables are healthy.
 It’s true that exposing veggies to heat can change their nutritional profile, but they still remain filling and fibrous.
 If you’re watching your calories, make sure that you limit the oil or butter.
 Remember, it’s a light coat, not an oil bath.

 Using oil can keep my vegetables from sticking to the pan and provides a flavor boost, but it also contributes a lot of fat.
 If you’re trying to avoid oils, you might be wondering if it’s possible to roast vegetables without oil.
 Not only is it possible, it’s simple!

 Just pop them in the oven without oil, and let the temperature do its thing.
 Note that it will take longer for them to roast.
 If you want your seasonings to stick, try misting them with water or coating them with vegetable broth first.

 What temperature to roast vegetables?

 The key here is that you want to roast vegetables, not scorch them.
 Using too high of a temperature in your oven or grill will leave them burnt beyond recognition.

-Remember, we want to keep the flavor on – not burn it off!
+Remember, I want to keep the flavor on – not burn it off!
 Most recipes will call for your oven set to 425.
 Grill experts usually recommend a medium-high heat.